 Want to plan a trip?
-Click on the corresponding location, fill out the short form and you will be contacted by one of our FFHM team members to advise you of next steps.
+Click on the corresponding location, fill out the short form and you will be contacted to advise you of next steps.

-Visitors to the Mission are generally adults, though minors may also visit.
-Minors, like adults, are neither the liability of the Mission nor the responsibility of Mission staff.
+Adults and minors are welcome to visit our missions.
 Mexican law considers anyone under the age of 18 a minor.
-A minor coming to the Mission must be accompanied by a parent or grandparent OR at least 16 years of age and accompanied by a legal guardian.
+A minor coming to the Mission not with a larger team must be accompanied by a parent, grandparent OR at least 16 years of age and accompanied by a legal guardian

-* The accompanying legal guardian must have a notarized letter signed by BOTH parents giving permission to take their child into Mexico.
+Minors accompanied by a legal guardian must have a notarized letter signed by both parents giving permission to take the student into Mexico.

-Each group is responsible for their own transportation to the Mission.
-Reservations are taken up to one year in advance.
+Baja groups are responsible for their own transportation and Oaxaca groups will be picked up at the airport.
+Reservations are taken up to one year in advance and we ask that teams provide a donation of $15 per person per night stay.
 Contact our missions early to ensure a spot for your team!

 Long-Term Volunteers/Missionary Staff

 Individuals interested in visiting one of our missions for longer than 10 days must complete a Long-Term Volunteer/Missionary Staff Application, complete an interview process, and background check.
-To begin the application process, please complete the form below.
-You'll be contacted by a mission administrator who will send an application.
+To begin the application process, please complete the forms below.
+You'll be contacted by a mission administrator.

 Frequently Asked Questions

 Is a Passport required to go to Mexico?